Operation Rubicon: History

-The origins of Crypto AG go back to the Swedish engineer Arvid Damm; the company was founded in Switzerland in 1948 by the Swede Boris Hagelin.
-Crypto AG was considered one of the leading manufacturers of encryption technology.
-The company supplied to about 130 states; Operation Rubicon is said to have affected about 100 states.

-According to The Washington Post, the nuclear powers India and Pakistan as well as the Vatican and several other countries, mostly from the global south, used devices from Crypto AG.
-However, the manipulated devices from Crypto AG also allowed the United States' National Security Agency (NSA) and German Federal Intelligence Agency (Bundesnachrichtendienst, BND) to read the military and diplomatic communications of allied EU or NATO countries such as Ireland, Italy, Spain, Portugal and Turkey across the board.
+According to The Washington Post, the nuclear powers India and Pakistan as well as the Vatican and several other countries, mostly from the Global South, used devices from Crypto AG.
+However, the manipulated devices from Crypto AG also allowed the U.S. NSA and German BND to read the military and diplomatic communications of allied EU or NATO countries such as Ireland, Italy, Spain, Portugal, and Turkey across the board.
 According to German public service media company ZDF, there were repeated disputes between the CIA and BND about this: German intelligence did not want allies to be spied on, while the CIA wanted to spy on basically every government.

 According to ZDF, the contract for the operation was signed on the German side by the then head of the Federal Chancellery and Federal Minister for Special Tasks, Horst Ehmke.
 In this respect, it can be assumed that the Federal Chancellery, as the superior authority, was informed about the operation.
-When the BND and CIA began operations in 1970, the two intelligence agencies each became half owners of Crypto AG.
+When the BND and CIA began operations in 1970, the two intelligence services each became half owners of Crypto AG.
 Within Operation Rubikon, Crypto AG was given the code name Minerva.
 The ownership structure was concealed.
 They bought Crypto AG because Boris Hagelin retired and they had no confidence in Hagelin's son Boris Jr. The latter was sales manager for North and South America.
 He died in a car accident the same year.
 His father had the cause of the accident investigated and did not believe it was an accident.
 Crypto AG profited externally from Swiss neutrality and the image of the country's integrity.
-Through encryption technology sold as secure, but in reality manipulated, messages transmitted could be read by the CIA, NSA and BND intelligence agencies involved.
+Through encryption technology sold as secure, but in reality manipulated, messages transmitted could be read by the CIA, NSA, and BND intelligence services involved.

 The Munich-based Siemens AG worked closely with Crypto AG and, among other things, manufactured the teleprinters for them.
 Siemens provided the management of Crypto AG for 20 years and had a five percent share of the profits.
 Siemens engineers helped develop the application equipment.